 More specifically, sensors collect data from across the urban landscape: traffic, transportation systems, air quality, waste management, hospitals, and law enforcement, among others.
-The data is stored, analyzed, and used to respond to challenges in real time.
+The data is stored, analysed, and used to respond to challenges in real time.

 Smart City solutions span a wide array of uses and services.
 They can offer more effective transport networks, better calibrated and less wasteful water supply, just-in-time waste management, efficient lighting and heating of buildings, and safer public spaces.
-This all may sound futuristic, but many cities we live in already have implemented some smart solutions, such as ride-hailing, municipal water leakage detection, intelligent traffic signals, telemedicine, and emergency response optimization.
+This all may sound futuristic, but many cities we live in already have implemented some smart solutions, such as ride-hailing, municipal water leakage detection, intelligent traffic signals, telemedicine, and emergency response optimisation.

-The challenges of increasing urbanization
+The challenges of increasing urbanisation

-Rising urbanization rates, and the many challenges they create, are pushing city planners and authorities to increasingly adopt smart systems.
+Rising urbanisation rates, and the many challenges they create, are pushing city planners and authorities to increasingly adopt smart systems.
 Cities gobble up more than 60 percent of the world’s energy and generate some 70 percent of global CO2 emissions.
 With most governments having pledged to reduce national emissions, lowering the footprint of large cities is key.
 Moreover, deteriorating air quality causing health problems, lack of access to fresh water (particularly at times of flooding), overwhelmed waste management, and perennial congestion have long been critical issues and are becoming ever more pressing.

 These challenges will only be amplified in the future.
-Global urbanization rates are expected to reach 70 percent by 2050, up from today’s 56.2 percent, according to the World Economic Forum.
+Global urbanisation rates are expected to reach 70 percent by 2050, up from today’s 56.2 percent, according to the World Economic Forum.
 India and China alone are expected to take in an additional 300 million and 400 million city dwellers by then, respectively.
-Urbanization in North America, already high at 83.6 percent, is anticipated to inch higher still.
+Urbanisation in North America, already high at 83.6 percent, is anticipated to inch higher still.